The best activities to enjoy in Canberra during your upcoming holiday.

 If there’s one thing that’ll keep the whole party entertained, it’s the sheer number of museums available to explore.

-The National Gallery of Australia (pictured) is the largest art museum in the city, boasting more than 160,000 works, including the most comprehensive collection of Aboriginal art in the world.
+The National Gallery of Australia (pictured) is the largest art museum in the city, boasting more than 160,000 works, including a comprehensive collection of Aboriginal art.

 Questacon is a kid’s delight, offering interactive scientific models and displays for young and old.

-The National Museum of Australia houses thousands of objects on Australia’s history and culture, ranging from our Aboriginal and gold mining days to immigration and industrial growth.
+The National Museum of Australia houses thousands of objects on Australia’s history and culture, ranging from our Aboriginal and gold mining days to immigration.

 3. Pay your respects at the Australian War Memorial

 The Australian War Memorial is the place where the country pays tribute to the Australian soldiers who died in combat around the world.
-Construction was completed in 1941 and the memorial was dedicated to military activities from the colonial era until the present time.
+Construction was completed in 1941 and the memorial plays a vital role in commemorate days, particular ANZAC Day.

 The complex houses a museum with exhibits that showcase Australian military weapons and artefacts.
-Make sure you spend at least half a day to see everything.
 You can join the 90-minute free guided tour that highlights the most outstanding features of the monument.

 4. See where the magic happens in Parliament House

 Parliament House is located in the heart of the city and is spread across 25 hectares.
-Admire the grandeur of the building as you walk through the mosaic courtyard, gaze on the 220-tonne mast flying a huge Australian flag and enjoy wonderful views of the city and Lake Burley Griffin.
+Admire the grandeur of the building as you walk through the courtyard, gaze on the 220-tonne mast flying an equally impressive Australian flag and enjoy views of the city and Lake Burley Griffin.

-Inside, you can explore historic artefacts and one of the world’s largest tapestries, which is based on a painting by the renowned Australian artist, Arthur Boyd, join a free guided tour to learn all the details of the building and its history or visit the House of Representatives and the Senate.
+Inside, are historic artefacts including one of the world’s largest tapestries.
+Join a free guided tour to learn all the details of the building and its history or visit the House of Representatives and the Senate.

 Politics lovers can sit in public galleries and attend a questioning session between members of parliament and ministers.